JorjaFox/website/_posts-old-blog/2013-08-12-gutshot-straight-premiere.md

     - 'social media'
 ---

-Jorja was at the premiere of George Eads's movie, <em><a href="https://www.facebook.com/gutshotstraightfilm">Gutshot Straight</a></em>, which is a thriller that has not yet been released.
+Jorja was at the premiere of George Eads's movie, _<a href="https://www.facebook.com/gutshotstraightfilm">Gutshot Straight</a>_, which is a thriller that has not yet been released.

 http://twitter.com/ShaneSSaunders/status/367111068297867264